 So while people will close a credit card with the intent of helping their credit score, they ironically end up hurting their score by doing it.
 Don't make that mistake.

 6. Your minimum spend time clock begins once you activate your card

-Hopefully, this could go without saying, but please don't go from a Wendy's 4 for $4 budget to an Outback Steakhouse budget just to make your spend quota.
+Hopefully, this could go without saying, but please don't go from a Wendy's 4 for $4 budget to a Ruth's Chris budget just to make your spend quota.
 If you wouldn't reasonably spend that much money in that period before, don't start now.

 Listen, fam, there are pros and cons to everything in life; that's how it works.
 Credit cards are no different.
 A lot of us have been warned about the dangers of credit cards all our lives to the point where we think credit cards and stress go hand in hand, like white girls and Starbuck's pumpkin spice latte.